 Sl No Name of lenders and details of documentation Amount sanctioned (₹ lakh) Amount outstanding (₹ lakh) Rate of interest p.a.
-Security received on January 30, 2019.
-(Sanction of renewal post December 28,2019 is awaited.
-The limit is operationala as on date of this Draft Prospectus) over the land and building situated at S.F.
-No 161/2, Dr. Nanjappa Road, Coimbatore, Land belonging to Mr. M. Srinivaasan, Director.
+Security awaited.
+The limit is operational as on date of this Prospectus) Land belonging to Mr. M. Srinivaasan, Director.
 7 The Lakshmi Vilas Bank Limited Agreement for cash credit and over draft dated December 12, 2015 Renewal of Sanction letter dated 17th December 2018 Sanction of renewal is awaited.
-The limit is operational as on date of this Draft Prospectus.
-WCDL : 2200.00 CC : 800.00 Total : 3000.00 2,443.63 MCLR + 2.20% Assignment / Hypothecation of the specific HP agreements and receivables arising there from as well as charge / negative lien over underlying specific assets covering commercial vehicles (new and second-hand vehicles, infrastructure equipments, machineries etc. Total 12337.73
+The limit is operational as on date of this Prospectus.
+WCDL: 2200.00 CC: 800.00 Total: 3000.00 2,533.39 MCLR + 2.20% Assignment / Hypothecation of the specific HP agreements and receivables arising there from as well as charge / negative lien over underlying specific assets covering commercial vehicles (new and second-hand vehicles, infrastructure equipments, machineries etc. Total 15,160.76 '